Smoked Pork Ribs with Homemade African Spice Rub

 What motivated this African Spiced Smoked Pork Ribs recipe?

 Simply – I wanted ribs cooked Memphis style with African flavors.
 I grew up in a Texas barbecue culture where sauce was non-existent at best, but in reality was frowned upon.
 It was all about smoke, meat, and time.
 The thinking was if you needed a sauce then you were compensating for poor taste and execution.
 I moved to Chicago where the perspective was the polar opposite.
 The sauce was as, if not more important than the meat.
 Then, there is Memphis where the dry rub is king.
 I’m partial to dry rubs and love the complexity and nuance they allow you to bring to such a simple, humble food like pork ribs.
-These ribs are cooked in the Memphis dry rub style, but the spice mix is uniquely a mix of ones used in different African regions.
+These ribs are cooked in the Memphis dry rub style, but the homemade spice mix is uniquely a mix of ones used in different African regions.
 It’s difficult to find pre-mixed African rubs like Dukka, Berbere, or Ras el Hanout and the ones I’ve found didn’t meet the profile I was seeking.
 My solution was to steal a little from each mix and create my own original fusion marrying the flavors of Morocco, Ethiopia, Egypt and South Africa all into one rub.

 I imagine the first question you have is what are typical African spices and next where can I find them?
 Fennel seeds, fenugreek seeds, and piri piri dried pepper flakes are the spices/seasonings that provide the exotic, African element to the rub.
 If you live in a more metropolitan area local spice shops would sell these as well as some grocery stores like Whole Foods or Trader Joes.
 The Spice House (Chicago), Pendery’s (Ft.
 Worth), and Savory Spice Shop (Austin) all have online options and will ship, plus there is always Amazon.
 As for more mainstream alternatives consider caraway or anise seeds for fennel.
 They have similar licorice flavor profiles.
 Fenugreek, though it’s not a popular spice, is used in most curry spice blends so curry powder can be used as a flavor replacement.
 Lastly for the piri piri pepper flakes, good ole red pepper flakes are your best bet.